Qualitative Research Resources

 As a qualitative health science researcher, it can be challenging to know where to submit your work for publication.

-Other high-impact journals that focus exclusively on qualitative research but may be less familiar.
+- Other high-impact journals that focus exclusively on qualitative research may be less familiar to health science researchers.

 On this page you'll find: